fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 >**Ibrahim** plays an important role in Islam.
 Islam regards Abraham as a link in the chain of prophets that begins with Adam and culminates in Muhammad.
 Ibrāhīm is mentioned in 35 chapters of the Quran, more often than any other prophet apart from Moses.
 He is called both a hanif (monotheist) and muslim (one who submits), and Muslims regard him as a prophet and patriarch, the archetype of the perfect Muslim, and the revered reformer of the Kaaba in Mecca.
 Islamic traditions consider Ibrāhīm the first Pioneer of Islam (which is also called millat Ibrahim, the "religion of Abraham"), and that his purpose and mission throughout his life was to proclaim the Oneness of God.
-In Islam, Abraham holds an exalted position among the major prophets and he is referred to as "Ibrahim Khalilullah", meaning `Abraham the Beloved of God`.
+In Islam, Abraham holds an exalted position among the major prophets and he is referred to as "Ibrahim Khalilullah", meaning `Abraham the Beloved of God` or `Friend of God`.
 >
 > Besides Ishaq and Yaqub, Ibrahim is among the most honorable and the most excellent men in sight of God.
 Ibrahim was also mentioned in Quran as "Father of Muslims" and the role model for the community.
 >
 > Hajj was established by Ibrahim.
 Kurban sacrifice was established by the example of Ibrahim and his son.
+The main mosque of Muslims the Kaaba was built by Ibrahim and his son.
+The Zamzam well was discovered to console Ibrahim's wife Hajar and their son Ismail.
 Ibrahim had two sons Iskhak and Ishmael.
 Iskhak became the father of Jewish people.
 Ismail helped Ibrahim to build the Kaaba and became the father of Arab people.
+And Ibrahim made a dua to have a righteous descendand and a prophet from Ismail, to which Allah answered by sending the prophet Muhammad ﷺ  .
 >
 > Ibrahim is from Iraq, Hajar is from Egypt.
+> Accroding to Bible, Ishmael and Isaac buried Ibrahim together.

 Ibrahim was born in a house of idolaters in the ancient city of Ur of the Chaldees, likely the place called 'Ur' in present-day Iraq, in which case, the idolaters would have been practitioners of the hypothesized Ancient Mesopotamian religion.